cloudflare/miniflare/packages/miniflare/README.md

 - `maxRetries?: number`

-  Maximum number of times to retry dispatching a message, if handling it throws, or it is explicitly retired.
+  Maximum number of times to retry dispatching a message, if handling it throws, or it is explicitly retried.
 Defaults to `2`.

 - `deadLetterQueue?: string`